|Grace Hopper - The Mother of Cobol|

 Whether Grace Hopper really was the first to coin the term "bug" is an open question but her version of the story is at least fun.
 The Mark I was acting up and giving incorrect results.
 An internal examination located the faulty relay and there jammed between the contacts was a moth - beaten to death by the rapid opening and closing of the relay!
 The moth was removed and taped into the machine's log book with the note "First ACTUAL bug found".

-The log book complete with bug is now in the National Museum of American History
+The log book complete with bug is now in the

 Clearly Grace and her colleagues had been long used to referring to programming errors as bugs before a real life bug was found.
 Aiken would come in and say "Are you making any numbers?" a phrase which hasn't really caught on and they would reply that they were "debugging the machine" - a perennial programmer's excuse ever since!